 An English translation of the texts relating to the christian doctrine of tongues by Augustine, Bishop of Hippo.

-For introductory notes, purpose, and background to these translations, go to Augustine on the Tongues of Pentecost: Intro
+For more information, go to Augustine on the Tongues of Pentecost: Intro

 1. In Epistolas Joannis et Parthos (407–409 AD)